kibettheophilus/caloree/README.md

 ## Known Issues
 - [BuildKonfig](https://github.com/kibettheophilus/caloree/issues/29) - buildKonfig config is generated on CI, it fails lint checks since it doens't conform to kotlin rules.
 Excluded `**/build/**` in ktlint but still facing the issue
 - [Room](https://github.com/kibettheophilus/caloree/issues/23) - with the current setup, room doesn't save data.
 Another option will be to switch to [SqlDelight](https://github.com/cashapp/sqldelight)
+- UI tests - I was not able to run tests for compose, the current impl is done following the androidTests structure.
+I however came across [writing and running compose multiplaform tests](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-test.html#writing-and-running-tests-with-compose-multiplatform) and currently looking into it.

 ## Improvements
-- UI/UX - improve the design of the app
+- UI/UX - improve the design of the app.
+- Finish iOs implementation -  I mostly focused on android app and didn't test the iOs app.